TUPELO, Miss. (WTVA) - Tupelo residents and visitors will soon be able to tour the town on two wheels.

 He also hopes the bike-share program will promote healthier lifestyles for people.

-Nolan's company will place seven different hubs of bike racks throughout the downtown area.
+Nolan's company will place three different hubs of bike racks throughout the downtown area.

 Users can download an app and rent the bike for however long they want.